stedi-akk/LSPortfolio/README.md

 # WARNING!
 Server API is dead!

-A simple client-server application with usage of popular external libraries (Dagger 2, RxJava, Retrofit, Otto, Picasso, Butter Knife, Android Support Library, Retrolambda)
+A simple client-server application with usage of popular external libraries

 minSdkVersion 14
 targetSdkVersion 24